The Region of St. Paul Notification/Alert System is now in operation and ready for you to Subscribe.

 If you are planning to burn brush or anything that will create an unusual amount of smoke, contact the Summer Village office at (780) 645-4677 or call (780) 826-7446 and leave a message as to the location of your fire.
 This will help reduce the number of false alarms to the fire department.
 A fire permit is not required.

-The Spring, 2016 Newsletter is now on-line.
+The Winter, 2016 Newsletter is now on-line.
 Click on the "News" tab to access it.
 We once again urge residents to provide us with their email address.
 With the increased cost of postage it is becoming very costly to mail out the newsletter.
 Thanks to those that have provided their email.

 The Martin Recreation Centre is available to rent for family get-togethers, such as birthdays, anniversaries or family reunions.
 Contact the Village office at (780) 645-4677 or call Elaine at (780) 645-7864.